 If a student is eligible for interpreting or transcribing accommodations in your course, the DSS office will coordinate obtaining the interpreter or transcriber.
-However, it is the instructor’s responsibility to provide the interpreter or transcriber access to course materials in Canvas.
-Interpreters and Transcribers will need access to the course as early as possible in order to download handouts, PowerPoint presentations, and other course materials in advance.
-That way, transcribers can input names or vocabulary that will be used often in a lecture into the dictionary that is part of the transcribing software they use, and interpreters and the Deaf/hard of hearing student that is receiving accommodations can discuss and select vocabulary/name sign choices prior to class.
+However, it is the instructor’s responsibility to provide the interpreter or transcriber access to course materials in Canvas if requested.
+Interpreters and Transcribers will need access to the course in advance to obtain information necessary for interpreting or transcribing.

 - In your Canvas course, select PEOPLE from your course menu.

 - Click the blue +People button.

 - In the email address field, use the email of the captioning company (DSS will have provided this to you) or the Interpreter’s email address.

 - Select the role.
 It is recommended that you use the Student or Observer role.
 DO NOT use a teacher or TA role.